top of page

 How they compare in practice

-• Local relevance: AICPA, CPA Australia, and UK Chartered CPD align closely with national regulations.
+• Local relevance: AICPA, CPA Australia, and the UK Chartered CPD courses align closely with national regulations, ensuring practitioners meet domestic compliance requirements.

-• Career development: ICA and ACAMS offer the most return through structured, exam-based certification.
+• Career development: For long-term progression, ICA and ACAMS offer the most value through structured, exam-based certification that signals expertise to employers and regulators.

 Free vs paid AML Training: what’s the difference?